Introduction

 That is why spreading exposure can create a stronger path to investing profitably over the long term: because it strengthens the support of the process, not just the potential of the result.
 The most solid wealth growth rarely arises from a total refusal of risk.
 It arises from the ability to organize risk in such a way that the portfolio continues participating in growth without being dismantled by a concentrated mistake, a sudden reversal, or the investor’s own emotional exhaustion.
 It is this transition that prepares the next chapter: understanding where stability, income, and predictability fit, in more concrete terms, within the portfolio.

-CHAPTER 4 — Where stability, income, and predictability fit inside the portfolio
+Chapter 4 — Where stability, income, and predictability fit inside the portfolio

 How bonds can support stability and income inside a long-term portfolio